Clinical-Informatics-Collaborative/Clinical_Dashboard_24sem1/0. data generation/README.md

 You should be able to export different modified patient data.

-== Note: This file is written in early stage.
+==Note: This file is written in early stage.
 It output a dataset with mixed disease.
 Later we realized that Redcap project is more focus on one disease, which leads to `heart disease.ipynb`.==

 `heart disease.ipynb`aims to:
 1. Take two the generated dataset and filter out one disease.
 Here we are looking at Ischemic heart disease (disorder)  and Diabetes mellitus type 2 (disorder).
 Change this part to modify disease of interest: